Your Small Business IT Budget: Do More With Less

 Where are you wasting time or working inefficiently?
 Are there areas of your business that are continually causing frustration?

 Many of us are guilty of hitting the proverbial “snooze alarm,” promising ourselves we’ll find a long-term solution later.
 For example, we’ve had clients who spent years manually re-entering website sales orders into their accounting system for processing and shipping.
 By creating an integration between their eCommerce platform and accounting platform, they were able to save hundreds of hours each year and re-allocate those resources to work on more valuable projects.
+Use a project management software to keep on top of your priorities.

 2. Develop a 2-5 Year Business Plan